ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 content.
 As with requests, additional fields MAY be used to convey information that does not reveal information about the encapsulated response.

-An Oblivious Gateway Resource that does not successfully receive a response can generate a response with an appropriate error status code (such as 504 (Gateway Timeout); see {{Section 15.6.5 of HTTP}}), which is then encapsulated in the same way as a successful response.
+An Oblivious Gateway Resource that does not receive a response can itself generate a response with an appropriate error status code (such as 504 (Gateway Timeout); see {{Section 15.6.5 of HTTP}}), which is then encapsulated in the same way as a successful response.